muratk5n/thirdwave/en/index.md

 ---

-No worries all will be fine
+It will all be fine.

 Reuters: "Finland joins NATO in historic shift"